Players05/MedScanner/README.md

 ## 🤝 **Contributing**

 This project was developed during the Prarambh Hackathon.
-Feel free to contribute and expand its features!

 ---